eusgoogle/t-ui2/README.md

 I will merge *develop* and *master* periodically, every time a new feature is ready for production.

+## Test, test, test
+One of the biggest errors I made with the first version of t-ui is underconsidering the importance of Unit tests.
+When you add a new feature, consider adding also some tests to ensure it's working fine.
+If someone else breaks your code, your test will let us now where is the problem and how to fix it.

 ## Contact me
 * E-Mail: andreuzzi.francesco@gmail.com
 * Twitter: @f_andreuzzi